LLNL/serac/src/docs/index.rst

 Serac is a 3D implicit nonlinear thermal-structural simulation code.
 Its primary purpose is to investigate multiphysics abstraction strategies and implicit finite element-based algorithm development for emerging computing architectures.
 It also serves as a proxy-app for LLNL's
 Smith code and heavily leverages the `MFEM finite element library <https://mfem.org/>`_.

+This project is under heavy development and is currently a pre-alpha release.
+Functionality and interfaces may change rapidly as development progresses.

   *  :ref:`Quickstart/Build Instructions <quickstart-label>`
   *  `Source Documentation <doxygen/html/index.html>`_